The Silverado Amateur Radio Society

 Due to limited seating, pre-registration is required.
 Seating times for the testing will be 6:00 PM, on odd months.
 (1,3,5,7,9,11) The regular meeting of the Silverado Amateur Radio Society will follow the test session at the same location.

-To reserve a seat contact Rich Rau, KO6FR by email.
+To reserve a seat contact Rich Rau, KO6FR by email at KO6FR1@JUNO.COM.
 Please use the “contact us” tab above.
 Rich is the ARRL/VEC coordinator.